KygoSkyrus/skychat/NOTES.md

 4. [1] ANOTEHR PROBLEM IS THAT right after deleting chats and then there are new msgs,, than these msgs wont have a lasvisible element set due to which load more texts wont work (how to set this?)

+# done
+- make sure username is unique
+- whenever a request is declined,, set the selectedusertochat to undef so that that the request should not be kept showing
+- creating a new connection from search list is not working,, the code to retrived msgs is breaking as there is no connection exits
+- add loading more msgs feature, only showing latest 20 rn
+- add loader (while loading mssgs or for dates)

 # Defects
 -   //when  i send a msg to a unknown user,, the msg doesnt show in ui right then
 - scroll down is not working